 by Juha-Markus Aalto, Director Product Development, Qentinel Group

-The Scaled Agile Framework (SAFe) has been designed to tackle the challenges of ‘M–XXL’ (medium to extra, extra, large) sized programs.
-Such programs consist of several agile teams with approximately 50 to 100 people, or even up to hundreds or thousands of practitioners.
+SAFe has been designed to tackle the challenges of ‘M to XXL (medium to extra, extra large)-sized’ programs.
+Such programs consist of several Agile teams with approximately 50 – 100 people, or even up to hundreds or thousands of practitioners.

 Are Scrum and Kanban Enough?

-But what about ‘S-sized’ (small) development organizations with just one or a few teams, is there anything in SAFe for them?
-Or is Scrum and Kanban, just enough?
-The answer of course is, it depends.
+But what about ‘S (small)-sized’ development organizations with just one or a few teams.
+Is there anything in SAFe for them?
+Or are Scrum and Kanban just enough?
+The answer, of course, is it depends.
 Please read on to find out what those things are.

-The longer the lifespan of the software product, the more important it is to link software development explicitly to the strategy of the enterprise.
-Scrum provides little support for linking such development to the longer-than-sprint timespan of strategic goals.
+- A strategic software product with a long lifespan – The longer the lifespan of the software product, the more important it is to link software development explicitly to the strategy of the enterprise.
+Scrum provides little support for linking such development to the longer-than-sprint time span of strategic goals.

-It’s common for a company that has a relatively small software team to develop solutions for other teams for integration.
-For example, software teams face this situation in a hardware or services company which has a decent portfolio of products but just has a moderate amount of software assets.
+- Dependencies with multiple non-software development teams – It’s common for a company that has a relatively small software team to develop solutions for other teams for integration.
+For example, software teams face this situation in a hardware or services company which has a decent portfolio of products but has just a moderate amount of software assets.
 Software companies whose product is heavily tailored for each customer, through delivery, have this multi-project challenge, too; all the dependent teams need to sync and agree on priorities and plans.

-Intense focus on delivering the next set of user stories, sprint by sprint, may result in great products, but it’s all too easy to forget about investments in the team’s own capabilities.
-We can all probably agree that investing in DevOps capabilities is worthwhile to achieve higher quality and faster time to market.
+- The necessity to invest in long-term capabilities like DevOps – Intense focus on delivering the next set of user stories, sprint by sprint, may result in great products, but it’s all too easy to forget about investments in the team’s capabilities.
+We can all probably agree that investing in DevOps capabilities is worthwhile to achieve higher quality and faster time-to-market.
 However, becoming a true DevOps team doesn’t happen overnight.
 It requires planning and executing, as you would do for any project.
-Changing the development technologies, or modernizing the software architecture, are other examples of long term capability investments that are in fact, true projects.
+Changing the development technologies or modernizing the software architecture are other examples of long-term capability investments that are, in fact, true projects.

-If a startup (a new business, or internal business unit) has a strong projection for growth, it makes sense to prepare for it upfront, and use agile approaches that scale when needed.
+- Expectation to scale from S to M size – If a startup (a new business or internal business unit) has a strong projection for growth, it makes sense to prepare for it up-front and use Agile approaches that scale when needed.
 But, unless the foundational capabilities have been built from the ground up, scaling can be painfully slow, difficult, and challenging.